White noise testing for functional time series via functional quantile autocorrelation: Application to intraday stock returns

 We analyze 5-minute closing prices for six S\&P~500 companies—Alphabet Class~A (GOOGL), AT\&T~(T), Cisco Systems (CSCO), Comcast (CMCSA), Electronic Arts (EA), and Meta Platforms (META)--recorded between 9:30~a.m.\ and 4:00~p.m.\ (EST) from January~2,~2018, to December~31,~2020.
 The data were obtained from Refinitiv Datascope (\url{https://select.datascope.refinitiv.com/DataScope/}).
 For each company, the intraday prices are treated as daily price curves, yielding six functional time series over the 2018–2020 period.
 With 251, 252, and 253 trading days in 2018, 2019, and 2020, respectively, each series has length $T=756$, and each curve is observed at $p=78$ equally spaced time points corresponding to 5-minute intervals during the 6.5-hour trading day.

 Since the functional time series of prices are nonstationary, they are transformed into intraday log-returns.
 Let $P_{i,t}(u_j)$ be the intraday 5-minute closing price of the $i$\textsuperscript{th} company at time $u_j$ on trading day $t$, the corresponding sequence of log-returns is defined as: $R_{i,t}(u_j)=\ln P_{i,t}(u_j)-\ln P_{i,t}(u_{j-1})$, where $i=1,\dots,6$, $j=2,\dots,78$ and $t=1,\dots,756$.
-Figure~\ref{plotstocks} displays the first 100 curves (corresponding to 2018) of the functional time series of log-returns for the six companies.
+Figure~\ref{plotstocks_supp} in Section \ref{sec:supp_3} of the Supplement displays the first 100 curves (corresponding to 2018) of the functional time series of log-returns for the six companies.

 Although the values of the $x$-axis in these graphs were chosen according to the daily trading times, the functional time series of logarithmic returns is assumed to be defined at 77 evenly spaced points in the interval $[0,1]$.
 The plots reveal evidence of outliers and heavy-tailed behavior, with extreme log returns observed across all companies.
 These properties are typical of high-frequency financial data and motivate the proposed omnibus test, which is robust to outliers and the distributional form of errors.
 The six functional time series considered here were also analyzed by \citet{lopezoriona2025} for the fuzzy clustering of S\&P~500 companies based on the FQA features.